 The Balboa dance originated in Southern California in the 1920’s and 1930’s.
-Balboa dancing started on the Balboa Peninsula in Newport Beach where CalBal (great Balboa event) is arranged every January.
-The balboa got its name from the place where it became popular, the Balboa Pavilion, which opened in 1905.
-Balboa surfaced along with other dance genres including Charleston, collegiate shag and other swing dance styles.
-Meanwhile, these dances are all associated with the start of the jazz age.
+More specifically, it started on the Balboa Peninsula in Newport Beach where CalBal (fabulous Balboa event!) is arranged every January.
+The dance got its name from the place where it became popular, the Balboa Pavilion, which opened in 1905.
+It is associated with the start of the jazz age!

 Balboa dancing uses upright body postures.
-Therefore, a close embrace is used in order to maintain a full body connection, which increases the awareness of your partner.
+Therefore, a close embrace is used in order to maintain a full body connection, which increases partner awareness.
 A human connection is a beautiful thing; it is like giving a hug to a stranger.
 The Balboa was designed for small spaces or crowded dance floors.

 The music for Balboa varies from 100 to 300 beats per minute.
 Additionally, the Balboa is really a fusion of dances that includes Fast Balboa, slow Balboa, and Bal-swing.
-Also, Balboa music includes a broad range of music, including songs like “Melancholy Baby” by Tommy Dorsey and “Begin the Beguine” by Artie Shaw
+It includes a broad range of music, including songs like “Melancholy Baby” by Tommy Dorsey and “Begin the Beguine” by Artie Shaw